 The Registry is Windows’ hierarchical database where low-level settings for your computer’s operating system and applications are stored.
 The Registry files are crucial to the smooth and efficient running of your apps and Windows tasks.
 Changing any entry in the Registry can cause problems, so it is important that you have a backup of your Registry files.
 And that’s what the RegIdleBackup file is for.

-But what happens when you get a RegIdleBackup error?
-This means that the automatic Registry backup task is not running and no backup is generated for your Registry files, and this is what some Windows 10 users have been experiencing.
+The automatic Registry backup task is not running and no backup is generated for your Registry files, and this is what some Windows 10 and Windows 11 users have been experiencing.

 According to a post by Windows Insider Vadim Sterkin in a Microsoft community thread: